Wreck of SS Admella

 discovered and doled out.
 During the first night on the

-wreck another ship, SS Bombay, passed so close that the
+wreck another ship, SS Bombay, passed so close

 Cold, and drenched with spray, there was further consultation